Pokrt/dleap_tutorial/index.md

 ]
 </script>

-# Our Team
+## Our Team

-This site was created by Jan Kadlec (honza.kadlec.cb@gmail.com) as a part of bachelors thesis at University of West Bohemia and supervised by Jan Valdman (jan.valdman@whitesoft.eu) form Whitesoft.
+This site was created by Jan Kadlec (honza.kadlec.cb@gmail.com) as a part of his bachelors thesis at University of West Bohemia and supervised by Jan Valdman (jan.valdman@whitesoft.eu) form Whitesoft.
 <VPTeamMembers size="small" :members="members" />

-Feel free to reach teh team members or propose any improvements.
+Feel free to reach the team members or propose any improvements.
 You can also contribute to this tutorial by joining [dleap_tutorial](https://github.com/Pokrt/dleap_tutorial) repository at GitHub.

-# Notes
+## Notes
-- Work in progress.
+- Work in progress (spring 2024)
 - This is not an official HCL Software documentation.